4 minute read

 “Millennials are stepping into a period of time in which they're going to be the ones who make up a large part of the workforce, who accumulate the most wealth, and who occupy positions of influence and power," says Adam Mitchell, SVP of business operations at Global Payments US-based business, Heartland Payment Systems.

-To attract and retain these generations, it is critical that you understand their purchasing behaviours and adopt preferred Gen Z and millennial payment methods to ensure a seamless, optimised experience—whether you're a business selling goods or services, or an issuer of cards and other digital payment solutions.
+To attract and retain these generations, it is critical that you understand their purchasing behaviors and adopt preferred Gen Z and millennial payment methods to ensure a seamless, optimized experience—whether you're a business selling goods or services, or an issuer of cards and other digital payment solutions.

 Meeting Gen Z and millennial payment preferences

 Accommodating boomers and Gen X remains important, of course, but capturing the loyalty of millennial and Gen Z consumers will be even more essential to businesses' long-term success.
 Combined, these two generations already wield around $350 billion of spending power in the US alone.
 And Gen Z's economic power is the fastest growing of any generational cohort, with their income expected to increase fivefold by 2030 to $33 trillion as they enter the workplace—accounting for over a quarter of the global income.

 Capturing younger consumers' loyalty, however, will increasingly require businesses to accommodate the many ways this cohort wants to pay.